 Your rights, priorities, and goals will show you that pain needn’t be your primary focus in life.
 You can live a normal life.

 10) Ask for help

-One in three people live with chronic pain.
+One in three people live with Complex Regional Pain Syndrome.
 That gives you an enormous resource for support and learning.

 If you are ready to take control of your pain, schedule an appointment at Pain Stop Clinics today.